standardebooks/tools/README.md

 ##wordcount

 Count the number of words in an HTML file and optionally categorize by length.

+##view-modified

+Check all author directories in the current or specified directory to see if there are changes that need to be committed.

 #What a Standard Ebooks source directory looks like